JMS-tesoy/Sales-Dashboard/README.md

-# Sales-Dashboard
+# 📊 Sales Dashboard

-A simple sales dashboard for tracking and visualizing ales data. includes key metrics total revenue, top products, and monthly trends.
-Built for business reporting and data insights.
+This is a simple sales dashboard for tracking and visualizing business sales data.
+It shows key metrics like total revenue, top-selling products, and monthly sales trends, helping you monitor sales performance easily.